danjguzman/next-demo/README.md

 Note that if you pull this to run locally, Mapbox may not work since it requires a valid token to function, which I’ve omitted from my commits for obvious reasons (don't give out API keys to the world).

+*Note: if you pull this to run locally, Mapbox may not work since it requires a valid token to function, which I’ve omitted from my commits for obvious reasons.*

+## What’s Inside

+This demo includes some core features you’d typically find in platforms similar to this:

+- A dynamically generated table with sorting, making it easy to organize and explore data.
+- A Mapbox-powered map with custom markers to visualize locations or assets.
+- Tiles that update with live data, showing real-time info in a clean, modular way.

 ## Installation

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).